jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

 (1) No person shall be present during the hearing of any proceedings in a Youth Court relating to a child or young person except—
   (a) officers of the court:
   (b) the child or young person:
-  (c) the informant and any person, including any barrister or solicitor, conducting the proceedings against the child or young person:
+  (c) the prosecutor and any person, including any barrister or solicitor, conducting the proceedings against the child or young person:
   (d) the parents or guardians or other person having the care of the child or young person:
   (e) where a family group conference has been held under Part 4 in relation to the child or young person, a representative appointed by that family group conference:
   (f) any barrister or solicitor or youth advocate representing the child or young person: